Saturday, 1 January 2022

 Mainland Tanzania - Arusha and around and the national parks of Tarangire, Serengeti and Ngorongoro

-The flight from Doha to Kilimanjaro airport took around five hours.
-As it was a night flight, we all slept some part of it.
-The good thing about travelling to Tanzania is that there is no suffering from a jet lag - the time difference with France was one hour.
-Africa greeted us with the views of Mount Kilimanjaro in morning sunrise.
+The flight from Doha to Kilimanjaro took around five hours, and since it was a night flight, we all managed to catch some sleep.
+One of the great things about travelling to Tanzania is that jet lag isn’t an issue—the time difference with France is just one hour.
+Africa greeted us with stunning views of Mount Kilimanjaro at sunrise, a truly unforgettable welcome.

 Papayas